socialmetrix/socialmetrix.github.io/_posts/2014-03-06-RabbitMQ-HA-cluster.md

 You may do this using the CLI command line script; or via the web-management service.
 If you want to use the web management, remember to [activate the management plugin](https://www.rabbitmq.com/management.html) first.

 You'll find examples on how to synchronize all or some queues using regular expressions in the [High Availability](https://www.rabbitmq.com/ha.html#eager-synchronisation) documentation webpage.
-We recommend to add ha-all on every queue to avoid issues and an easier configuration.
+We recommend to add the _ha-all_ policy on every queue to avoid issues and to have an easier load balancing setup using ELB.

 ### Load Balancing both nodes

 Now, if you're on Amazon AWS, you only need to create an ELB load balancer for TCP port 5672 and point all your software to the ELB address.
 It's important to clarify that the ELB must be able to connect to the Queue using TCP port 5672, and because of how ELB works the port will be left open for the world, so make sure to use secure passwords and to delete the default guest username.

+In case you're not on Amazon you could use a service like *HAproxy* or manually deciding whether you're going to connect to the first one or the second one on your scripts and apps.
+Using a non-balanced setup is not recommended but might be easier for you to setup.

 That's all for now, have fun queuing!